netorcai/netorcai/doc/metaprotocol.md

 ### TURN_ACK
 This message type is sent from **clients** to **netorcai**.

-It tells netorcai that the client managed a turn.
+It tells netorcai that the client has managed a turn.
-For players, it contains the actions it wants to do.
+For players, it contains the actions the player wants to do.

 Fields:
 - `turn_number` (non-negative integral number):
-  The number of the turn the client has managed.
+  The number of the turn that the client has managed.
+  Value must match the `turn_number` of the latest `TURN` received by the client.
 - `actions` (array): Game-dependent content.
 Must be empty for visualizations.

 Example: